Restore Your Life by Treating

 With their Keratoconus stabilized, these people are able to perform all the same requirements of their colleagues that do not have Keratoconus, and should be treated as such.

-Listen to Joey’s story, she has hope now!
+Listen to Johanna’s story, she has hope now!

 Keratoconus is the thinning and bulging of the cornea.
 Treatments include Intacs®, Holcomb C3-R® cornea collagen cross linking, and if Keratoconus progresses to a serious level, corneal transplantation.
 Dr. Brian Boxer Wachler is a specialist in Keratoconus evaluation and treatment.
 Please peruse the pages of this website to learn more about Keratoconus treatments, Keratoconus causes and Keratoconus symptoms, as well as the various treatment options.